-Magnus Dietrich maintains a lively concert schedule and has already made guest appearances at festivals such as the International Hugo Wolf Academy, the Leipzig Bach Festival, the Kissinger Sommer, the Festival de Santes and the Bach Academy France.
-In addition, he has taken concert tours with the soloist ensemble “Vox Luminis” to France, Belgium and the Netherlands.
-He works closely with the conductor Johanna Soller on various projects such as the concert series „Cantate um 1715“ as a member of the „capella sollertia“ or the Munich Chamber Opera.
+Magnus Dietrich maintains a lively concert schedule and is a guest at such renowned festivals as the International Hugo Wolf Academy, the Leipzig Bach Festival, the Kissinger Sommer, the Festival de Santes or the Bach Academy France.
+Concert tours have also taken him to France, Belgium and the Netherlands with the soloist ensemble Vox Luminis.

-A CD with the label MDG with Brahms duets together with the pianist Doriana Tchakarova and Felicitas and Judith Erb will be released in May 2022.
-Magnus Dietrich was also awarded with the BrixenClassics Young Artist Award.
+A CD with Brahms duets together with the pianist Doriana Tchakarova as well as Felicitas and Judith Erb was released on the MDG label in May 2022.
+Magnus Dietrich is the winner of the Brixen Classics Young Artists Award 2022.

 The Munich tenor studied singing with KS Prof. Andreas Schmidt at the Munich University of Music and Theater and privately with Hartmut Elbert.
 Master classes with Andrew Watts, Neil Shicoff, Bo Skovhus and Hedwig Fassbender complete his education.